 This week’s Through The Eyes Of A Local interview is from Susanne, a travel blogger and resident Scot.

-She’ll be telling us all about her hometown of Rothesay on the Isle of Bute, including recommendations on what to see and do during your visit, what Scottish food you should try, plus some expert advice if you want to move to Scotland from another country…
+She’ll be telling us all about her hometown of Rothesay on the Isle of Bute including recommendations on Isle of Bute things to do, what Scottish food you should try, plus some expert advice if you want to move to Scotland from another country…

 1. Could you tell us a little about yourself and where you come from?

 Hi!
 My name is Susanne Arbuckle and I currently live in a town called Rothesay on the Isle of Bute, off the West Coast of Scotland.

 I’m a Scottish travel blogger and love nothing more than inspiring people to visit Scotland and explore beyond the typical tourist trail.